CollinEstes/astro-cli/README.md

+# Astro

-## Astro - a configure-less web application build tool.
+## A configure-less web application build tool.

 Astro is a convention's based build system/asset pipeline tool for web application development.
 Never write another gulp or grunt or broccoli file!